7Block Labs

 5) Choose the right feed for yield-bearing and tokenized assets

-Example: For a liquid staking derivative:
+Example: When it comes to a liquid staking derivative:

 6) Don’t use DEX reserves or single-venue spot prices as your oracle